 - Additional hosting features for clients, e.g. email, cPanel, and security tools

-- Technical support (usually 24/7) offered by hosting provider
+- Technical support (usually 24/7) is offered by hosting provider

 Before you start offering hosting to your clients, here are some of the things you will need to consider.

 - Decide upon the right hosting plans for your clients

 If you are going to make a success of your hosting service, it needs to meet the needs of your customers.
 The plans you offer, therefore, should be based on those needs rather than being dictated to by the resources and features of your reseller account.If you are a web developer, you’ll have a good idea of the businesses you cater for and the type of hosting that would suit them best.
 If you work in a different sphere, you may need to research your target market first.

 Things to consider include the size of disk space and amount of bandwidth clients require, the types of software they will use to build their websites, the number of email accounts they’ll want and their security needs (remote backups, malware and intrusion scanning, SSL, etc.).
 You may want to put together a range of different packages for your customers to choose from and which give them the potential to upgrade as their business grows.